 - Encouraging current smokers to quit

-- Discouraging teenagers and young adults from tobacco use
+- Discouraging teenagers and young adults from using tobacco

-- Supporting local regulations that restrict secondhand smoke and reduced access to tobacco products
+- Supporting local regulations that restrict secondhand smoke and reduce access to tobacco products

 - Reducing exposure to dusts and chemicals at work